 The austed listserv is an initiative of the Australian Tertiary Education Network on Disability (ATEND).
-It aims to facilitate discussion and information sharing primarily amongst disability support services personnel and teachers in tertiary education and training. austed-list will also contain information and ideas of interest to students with disabilities, their families and members of the general community.
+It aims to facilitate discussion and information sharing primarily amongst disability support services personnel and teachers in tertiary education and training. austed-list will also contain information and ideas of interest to students with disability, their families and members of the general community.

-Topics discussed on austed-list may include but are not limited to: disability service delivery models; relevant legislation; policies and programs; procedures (including grievances); research and publications; assistive technologies; issues for learning access service providers and students with disabilities; barriers to access (architectural, systemic and attitudinal); grants and other funding sources; academic adjustments or accommodations; and, disability awareness programs.
+Topics discussed on austed-list may include but are not limited to: disability service delivery models; relevant legislation; policies and programs; procedures (including grievances); research and publications; assistive technologies; issues for learning access service providers and students with disability; barriers to access (architectural, systemic and attitudinal); grants and other funding sources; academic adjustments or accommodations; and, disability awareness programs.

 Austed-list is an 'open' list.
-This means that anyone with an interest in issues pertinent to tertiary education and training for students with disabilities may subscribe.
-Everyone involved in any aspect of learning access for people with disabilities in education and training are encouraged to actively participate in austed-list discussions (rather than 'lurking' shyly on the sidelines).
+This means that anyone with an interest in issues pertinent to tertiary education and training for students with disability may subscribe.
+Everyone involved in any aspect of learning access for people with disability in education and training are encouraged to actively participate in austed-list discussions (rather than 'lurking' shyly on the sidelines).
 The exchange of ideas, comments and information is essential to the success of any list.

 If interested people wish to subscribe to austed-list they should send a message to firstname.lastname@example.org leaving the subject line blank and turning off any automatic signature file then entering in the body of the message: subscribe austed-list